alvinwan/neural-backed-decision-trees/README.md

 <details><summary><b>See example visualization.</b> <i>[click to expand]</i></summary>
 <div>

-By default, the generation script outputs both the JSON representing the hierarchy and the HTML file containing a d3 visualization.
+By default, the generation script outputs the HTML file containing a d3 visualization.
 All visualizations are stored in `out/`.
 The above script will output the following.

 ```
-==> Reading from ./data/CIFAR10/graph-wordnet-single.json
+==> Reading from ./data/CIFAR10/graph-wordnet.json
 ==> Found just 1 root.
-==> Wrote HTML to out/wordnet-single-tree.html
+==> Wrote HTML to out/wordnet-tree.html
-==> Wrote HTML to out/wordnet-single-graph.html
+==> Wrote HTML to out/wordnet-graph.html
 ```

-There are two visualizations.
-Open up `out/wordnet-single-tree.html` in your browser to view the d3 tree visualization.
+Open up `out/wordnet-tree.html` in your browser to view the d3 tree visualization.

 <img width="1436" alt="Screen Shot 2020-02-22 at 1 52 51 AM" src="https://user-images.githubusercontent.com/2068077/75101893-ca8f4b80-5598-11ea-9b47-7adcc3fc3027.png">

-Open up `out/wordnet-single-graph.html` in your browser to view the d3 graph visualization.
 </div>
 </details>